 Food Preparation (Foods and Nutrition 11).
 First or second term.
 Credit three hours.
 Required.
 Lecture, M 12.
 Room G 62.
 Practice: first term, W F 8-10.20 or 10.30-12.50; second term, T Th 8-10.20 or T Th 10.30-12.50.
 Room 352.
-Mrs. Sayles and Mrs. Meek.
+Mrs. SAYLES and Mrs. MEEK.

 This course presents the underlying principles involved in the preparation of the various types of foods.
-The information given enables the student to acquire a skill in preparing food in small quantities, and to develop an appreciation of the details and manipulation required to produce products of the highest standard.
+The information given enables the student to acquire a skill in preparing food in small quantities, which will serve as a background for the preparation of food in large quantities, and to develop an appreciation of the details of manipulation required to produce products of the highest standard.
 Laboratory fee, \$18.

 Food Preparation (Foods and Nutrition 12).
 First or second term.
 Credit three hours.
 Required.
 Prerequisite, Foods and Nutrition 11 or its equivalent.
 Lecture, M 12.
 Room 3 M 13.
-Practice: first term, T Th 10.30-12.50; second term, W F 8-10.20 or 10.30-12.50.
+Practice: first term, T Th 8-10.20 or 10.30-12.50; second term, W F 8-10.20 or 10.30-12.50.
 Room 352.
 Assistant Professor Boys.
+This course is based on the knowledge and skill acquired in course 11.

 This course is based on the knowledge and skill acquired in course 11.
-Opportunity is offered for experience in the preparation of special dishes adapted to hotel service, such as canapes, entrées, salads, sea foods, and special meat dishes.
+Opportunity is offered for experience in the preparation of special dishes adapted to hotel service, such as canapes, entrées, a-la-carte salads, sea foods, and special meat dishes.
 Laboratory fee, \$20.

 [Food Selection: Dietetics, Elementary Course (Food Preparation 18).
 First or second term.
 Credit one hour.
 Hotel elective.]
-Not given in 1934-35.
+Not given in 1933-34.

 Bacteriology (Bacteriology 5).
 First term.
 Credit three hours.
 Hotel elective.
 Lectures, M W F 11.
 Dairy Building 119.
-Professor STARK.
+Professor Stark.

-The sanitary aspect of food handling, food preservation, and food infections; water and milk supplies; sewage disposal; disinfection and sterilization; general sanitation.
+The sanitary aspect of food handling, food preservation, and food inspection; water and milk supply; sewage disposal, disinfection, and sterilization; general sanitation.

 Grading and Handling Vegetable Crops (Vegetable Crops 12).
 First term.
 Credit three hours.
 Hotel elective.
 Laboratory assignment must be made at the time of registration.
 Lectures, T Th 10.
 East Roberts 222.
 Laboratory, T or Th 1.40-4.
 East Roberts 232.
-Professor WORK.
+Professor Work.

 Geography of vegetable production and distribution, factors of environment, culture, and handling as affecting quality, condition, and marketing of vegetable crops.
-Harvesting, grades and grading, packing, shipping-point and terminalmarket inspection, transportation, refrigeration, and storage are discussed with reference to the various crops.
-A two-day trip is required; approximate cost, \$0.
-Laboratory fee. \$2.
+Harvesting, grades and grading, packing, shipping-point and terminal-market inspection, transportation, refrigeration, and storage are discussed with reference to the various crops.
+A two-day trip is required; approximate cost, \$9.
+Laboratory fee, \$2.

 Meat and Meat Products (Animal Husbandry 91).
 First or second term.
 Credit two hours.
 Required.
 Open to sophomores, juniors, and seniors.
 Registration limited to thirty students.
 Laboratory assignments must be made at the time of registration.
-Lecture, M. 8.
-Laboratory period, M. T. or F. 1.40-4.
+Lecture, M 8.
+Laboratory period, M T or F 1.40-4.
 Laboratory sections limited to ten students.
 Animal Husbandry Building B and Meat Laboratory.
 One required trip to Buffalo and vicinity.
-Mr. SCHUTT.
+Mr. Schutt.